WLII-DT: Liberman purchase and the return of TeleOnce (2021–present)

+TeleOnce América

+On July 28, 2025, Liberman Media announced the launch of TeleOnce América, a FAST channel that will bring the network's programming to viewers in the mainland United States.
+The channel broadcasts 24 hours of content with simulcasts of every original show that airs on WLII from 7 a.m. to midnight.

+TeleOnce América is set to launch on August 4, 2025, and will be available on Plex, Amazon Freevee, FlixLatino, BeondTV and WISPTV with more services expected to carry it in the near future.

 WSUR-TV history (1958–present)

 WSUR-TV was founded on February 20, 1958, by American Colonial Broadcasting.
 In 1963, the station was located on Avenida Tito Castro (Puerto Rico Highway 14) in the La Rambla sector of Barrio Machuelo Abajo; its transmitter tower was located within the municipality of Guayanilla, Puerto Rico, and it was an affiliate of WAPA-TV, but carried two local programs from Ponce.
+The station transmitted its analog signal over VHF channel 9.

 Currently, WSUR originates no local programming of its own.
-The station transmitted its analog signal over VHF channel 9.
 Its tower is now located at Cerro Jayuya in the border between the municipality of Ponce with Jayuya.

 Programming

-Las Noticias TeleOnce (1986-2002, 2021–present) Las Noticias Univisión (2002–2014)

-News programming on WLII began in May 1986, with Ramón Enrique Torres and Jennifer Wolff as anchors of the 5:00 p.m. newscast.
-In 1990, a noon newscast premiered with Torres and Margarita Aponte as its anchors, followed by the 10:30 p.m. newscast with Torres.
-On March 11, 1991, a weekday morning news program, Tu Mañana, made its debut; the program was anchored by Carlos Ochoteco and Cyd Marie Fleming and featured segments such as panels of experts on different topics.

-Over the years, many people worked on Tu Mañana and Las Noticias.
-Reporters such as Carmen Dominicci, Elwood Cruz, Susan Soltero, Bruni Torres, Nuria Sebazco, Rommy Segarra, Felipe Gómez (now at WAPA-TV), Ada Monzón (now at WAPA-TV), Liza Lugo and many others have been featured.

-In 1996, a monthly investigative/tabloid newsmagazine began airing called Las Noticias Xtra, which offered reports considered to be shocking by many.
-Taboo themes in Puerto Rican society such as homosexuality were featured.
-Las Noticias Xtra eventually was reduced to a weekly segment seen during the 6:00 and 11:00 p.m. newscasts.